Ghost Rider (video game)

 Ghost Rider is a 2007 hack and slash video game released for PlayStation 2, PlayStation Portable and Game Boy Advance based on the 2007 film Ghost Rider.
 An Xbox version was originally planned for release, but was cancelled.

 The game's storyline takes place after the events seen in the film, and was penned by Marvel writers Garth Ennis and Jimmy Palmiotti.
 Players can play as Ghost Rider both on foot or on the Hellcycle.
 The villains are from both the film and the comic, including Scarecrow, Deathwatch, and Lilith.

 The game received mixed reviews for PlayStation 2 and Game Boy Advance and mixed to negative reviews for PlayStation Portable.

 Gameplay

 The game features a system reminiscent to that of God of War and Devil May Cry, even having some of the same controls and style of attacks.
 Combos are done with bare hands and with the Demonic chain.
-The overall mood, setting and visual style are very much the same as those in the first installment of Devil May Cry.
 When on the Hellcycle, Ghost Rider is still capable of performing some of the same chain attacks, and can shoot hellfire.

 The Game Boy Advance version has some elements of Road Rash and Castlevania.